dbacchet/small-examples/README.md

-# vmath-examples
+# Small Examples

-Examples and small programs using vmath
+Examples and small programs that use the libraries developed [here](https://github.com/dbacchet).